 Definition

-An empty block is a fully valid Bitcoin block that includes only its coinbase transaction and no user transactions — even though the mempool is typically full of fee-paying transactions waiting to be confirmed.
-The miner still earns the block subsidy, but forgoes the transaction fees it could have collected by including a full block of transactions.
+An empty block is a fully valid Bitcoin block that contains only its coinbase transaction and no user transactions — even when the mempool is full of fee-paying transactions waiting to be confirmed.
+The miner who finds an empty block still earns the full block subsidy, but forgoes every satoshi of transaction fees it could have collected by filling the block.
+To outsiders this looks wasteful or even hostile; in reality it is almost always a rational, well-understood artifact of how mining races work at the millisecond level.

 Why empty blocks happen

-Empty blocks are usually a byproduct of timing, not laziness.
-The moment a competitor finds a block, every other miner is racing to build on top of it.
-A pool can begin hashing the next block the instant it learns the new block's header, before it has fully downloaded and validated the block's transactions.
-During those first seconds it has no verified transaction set to include, so it mines an empty candidate.
-This practice is closely tied to SPV (validationless) mining, where work begins from the header alone.
+Empty blocks are a byproduct of timing, not laziness.
+The instant a competitor finds a block, every other miner wants to start building on top of it — any second spent hashing on the old tip is wasted work that risks producing an orphan.
+A pool can begin hashing a new candidate the moment it learns the new block's header, before it has fully downloaded and validated that block's transaction list.
+During those first seconds the pool does not yet know which mempool transactions are still spendable — some may have just been confirmed in the block it hasn't finished validating — so the only provably safe candidate is one containing nothing but the coinbase.
+This practice is closely tied to SPV (validationless) mining, where work begins from the header alone before full validation completes.

-The trade-off is direct: an empty block sacrifices fee revenue to shave precious milliseconds off the race and reduce the risk of being orphaned.
-As block propagation and validation got faster — notably improvements around Bitcoin Core 0.12 and compact-block relay — the window in which empty mining made sense shrank, and the share of empty blocks fell sharply across the network.
+As block propagation and validation got faster — notably validation improvements around Bitcoin Core 0.12 and the arrival of compact-block relay — the window in which empty mining made economic sense shrank dramatically, and the share of empty blocks fell sharply across the network.
+Modern pool software can assemble a fresh, full block template within moments of validating a new tip, so the empty-candidate phase now typically lasts seconds at most.

-Empty blocks reduce effective transaction throughput, which matters when the mempool is congested and fees are high.
-The phenomenon connects directly to block propagation speed and a miner's incentive to minimize orphan risk while a new block spreads across the network.
+Empty blocks still matter to the network when they do occur: each one reduces effective transaction throughput, which stings most exactly when the mempool is congested and users are bidding up fees.
+For a home miner pointing hardware at a pool, empty blocks are also a small window into pool quality — a pool that mines them frequently outside propagation races is leaving your share of fee revenue on the table.
+The phenomenon connects directly to block propagation speed and to every miner's incentive to minimize orphan risk while a freshly found block spreads across the peer-to-peer network.

 In Simple Terms

-An empty block is a fully valid Bitcoin block that includes only its coinbase transaction and no user transactions — even though the mempool is…
+An empty block is a fully valid Bitcoin block that contains only its coinbase transaction and no user transactions — even when the mempool is…